7. Assets

 Source Format Supported Models Description PMML Decision Tree The source string is represented as an XML file using the PMML format. (https://dmg.org/pmml/pmml-v4-3.html) - Every Model has a type, referred to as the

-When sent to and from World Modeler™ via the REST API, Models are represented with JSON strings as follows:
+When sent to and from World Modeler™ via the REST API, Models have the additional JSON fields:

 {